LMBooth/ChatGPT-PyQT-Prompter/README.md

 ## Acknowledgements
 - This project utilizes the OpenAI API; make sure to adhere to their usage policies.
 - Thanks to the PyQt5 community for the excellent tools that make such applications possible.

-> Note: This README assumes that the application's main file is `main.py`, please adjust the `Running the Application` section according to the real entry point of your application.